Introduction to Poetry

 The Norton Anthology of Poetry, shorter 4th edition.
 Ferguson, Salter, and Stallworthy, eds.

 Attendance is required.
-You are forgiven two absences.
-After that, each absence lowers your final grade one letter, even if your reasons for missing the class are legitimate.
-Missing five classes will make it almost impossible to pass the course.
+You are ‘forgiven’ two absences.
+After that, each absence effects your grade, even if your reasons for missing the class are legitimate.
+After a third absence, any additional absence lowers your final grade one letter.
+Missing more than five classes will make it almost impossible to pass the course; logic will necessitate that you be dropped.
 If you are absent, you are responsible for obtaining any materials and completing any assignments prior to the next class meeting.
-You are also responsible for information covered in your absence.
+You are responsible for information covered in your absence and for any deadlines, regardless of an absence.
+Tardiness will lower your grade.

 You are required to come to class having read the material, ready to actively participate in class discussion.
 This is time-consuming, as I expect you to read the poems assigned at least twice so that you understand the text before we begin to uncover it further.
 Have comments, responses, and questions about the poems ready to share with the class.
-You should always bring your book and any relevant handouts with you.
-There will be one midterm, one final examination, one small-group presentation, one quiz on poetic terminology, and a number of writing assignments, including one two-page essay and one three-page paper.
+You should always bring your book and any relevant Blackboard handouts with you.
+There will be one midterm, one final examination, one small-group presentation, a number of writing assignments (including one two-page essay and one three-page paper), and at least one quiz.

-Participation, quizzes = 15%, Midterm Exam = 20%, Final Exam = 25%, Writing Assignments = 25%, Presentation = 15%.
-Late work policy: You lose a letter grade for turning in work a day late and must make prior arrangements to hand it in late.
+Late work policy: You must make prior arrangements to hand in an assignment one day late, and you lose a letter grade.
 After that, I will not accept the work.
 No exceptions.
 All writing assignments must be typed or computer generated.